 NOTE: The possible causes have been listed in an order of frequency.
-Therefore items should be checked out in the same order as mentioned in the trouble shooting guide.
+Therefore, items should be checked out in the same order as mentioned in the trouble shooting guide.

-SYMPTOMS POSSIBLE CAUSES SOLUTIONS Engine turns over but fails to start or starts with difficulty 1.
-No fuel to the engine Check the tank level and fill up with correct gas oil mixture.
+SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine turns over but fails to start or starts with difficulty 1.
+No fuel to the engine Check the tank level and fill it up.
 Check for possible clogging of fuel line, item 4.
 2. Flooded engine Remove wet spark plugs, turn ignition to OFF and crank engine several times.
 Install clean dry spark plugs.
 Start engine following usual starting procedure.
-If engine continues to flood, see your dealer.
-3. Spark plug/faulty ignition Check that emergency cut-out switch is at the upper position (ON) and the tether cut-out switch cap is snapped over the receptacle.
-Check for fouled or defective spark plug.
-Dis- connect spark plug wire, unscrew plug and remove from cylinder head.
+If engine continues to flood, contact your dealer.
+3. Spark plug/ignition Check for fouled or defective spark plug.
+Dis- connect spark plug wire, unscrew plug and re- move from cylinder head.
 Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole.
 Follow engine starting procedure and check for spark.
 If no sparks appear, replace spark plug.
-If trou- ble persists, contact your dealer.
-Clogged fuel line (water or dirt) Check condition and connections of fuel lines.
+If trouble persists, contact your dealer.
+Clogged fuel line (water or dirt) Remove and clean the fuel filter.
+Change filter cartridge if necessary.
+Check condition and connections of fuel lines.
 Check the cleanliness of fuel tank.
 Incorrect carburetor adjustment Contact your dealer.
-6. Too much oil in fuel See the dealer for oil injection pump adjustment.
-7. Engine timing Engine timing may be defective or out of adjustment.
+6. Too much oil in fuel Contact your dealer.
+7. Engine timing Engine timing may be faulty or out of adjust- ment.
 Contact your dealer.
 8. Poor engine compression Running with a lean fuel mixture may produce excessive engine wear resulting in poor engine compression.
 If this occurs, contact your dealer at once.
 Engine will not turn manually 1.
 Seized engine In the case of a seized engine contact your dealer.

-SYMPTOMS POSSIBLE CAUSES SOLUTIONS Engine lacks accelera- tion or power Fouled or defective spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty" Clogged fuel line (water or dirt) Check fuel line condition.
+SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine lacks accelera- tion or power Fouled or defective spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty" Clogged fuel line (water or dirt) Check fuel line condition.
 (See item 4 of "Engine turns over but fails to start or starts with difficulty").
-3. Carburetor Contact your dealer.
+3. Carburetors Contact your dealer.
 4. Ignition First check item 2 and 3 of "Engine turns over but fails to start or starts with difficulty".
 If the ignition system still seems faulty, contact your dealer.
 5. Engine If unable to locate specific symptoms, contact your dealer.
 Engine continually backfires 1.
 Spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty".
-2. Overheated Carburetor too lean, see your dealer.
+2. Overheated Coolant level too low.
+Refill.
+Carburetor too lean, contact your dealer.
 3. Engine timing incorrectly set Contact your dealer.
 Snowmobile cannot reach full speed 1.
 Drive Belt Check for damaged or worn drive belt.
 Replace if necessary.
 2. Incorrect track adjustment Check track tension and alignment.
 Readjust to specifications.
 (See Maintenance Section).
 3. Engine Check item 1 to 5 of "Engine lacks acceleration or power.".
 4. Pulley misaligned Contact your dealer.

-TOOLS
+TOOLS\

-As standard equipment each new snowmobile is supplied with basic tools such as screwdriver, wrenches, emergency starter rope, etc.
+As standard equipment each new snowmobile is supplied with a basic tool kit such as screwdriver, wrenches, emergency starter rope, etc...